Commercialisation through demonstration

 The SHED in Margam is used to trial large scale demonstrators.
 It is a 1990’s industrial unit, of poor quality construction, and is currently home to two major solar heat storage demonstrators.

 Diurnal Solar Store

 A solar air collector of approximately 590m2 on the southwest facing wall of the building supplies heat into the building or to a large water tank, which stores heat for use the following day.
 Gas consumption was eliminated as a result of installing this system, with an estimated energy saving of 75%.

-A BSRIA independent monitoring report for the period September 2012 to November 2013 stated that it "achieved a low carbon and economical heating solution", which had the "performance of a ground source heat pump with the flexibility of air source".
+A BSRIA independent monitoring report for September 2012 to November 2013 stated that it "achieved a low carbon and economical heating solution", which had the "performance of a ground source heat pump with the flexibility of air source".
 It concluded that the solar air collector and solar store were "demonstrated to be a viable renewable heating option".

-This demonstrator pod shows that it is possible to power and heat a building without connecting to existing services, which reduces the cost and time for installation, reduces running costs, and makes it suitable for sites with no or limited grid connection.View Our First Building as a Power Station Case Study
+The Pod demonstrated that it is possible to power and heat a building without connecting to existing services, reducing cost and time for installation, running costs, and making it suitable for sites with no or limited grid connection.

 It is now used by parking attendants as Swansea University’s Bay Campus.